Texas

 But what about the skull of large size?
 Did it exist at all?

-Well, physical anthropologist Marcus S. Goldstein says in
+Well, physical anthropologist Marcus S. Goldstein

-any yet reported."
+larger than any yet reported."

 And